Ashy5000/polycash/docs/whitepaper/whitepaper.md

 To increase decentralization in the blockchain, a new consensus algorithm, Adjusted Proof of Work (APoW), is employed.
 The algorithm’s aim is to increase the probability of a miner with a lower hashrate having the ability to create a block, and decrease the probability of a miner with a higher hashrate from doing the same.
 While the system is designed to maintain the higher chance of a higher hashrate miner winning a block, the gap between higher hashrate miners and lower hashrate miners narrows when using APoW.

 &nbsp;&nbsp;&nbsp;&nbsp;The mechanism utilized by APoW to increase decentralization in this manner is block difficulty.
 As opposed to the traditional PoW algorithm, APoW calculates difficulty on a per-miner basis, attempting to adjust the difficulty for that miner every block so the time it takes them to mine a block matches a target time.
-In order to encourage miners to contribute their computing power to the network while still giving lower hashrate miners a chance of successfully mining a block, a modified version of the sigmoid function is utilized to alter the target time for a given miner based on the difficulty of the previous block they mined:
+To encourage miners to contribute their computing power to the network while still giving lower hashrate miners a chance of successfully mining a block, a modified version of the sigmoid function is utilized to alter the target time for a given miner based on the difficulty of the previous block they mined:

 $$\frac{1}{1+e^\frac{-(x-mdpm)}{mdpm}}$$